krother/training_and_teaching_methods/planning/goals.md

 ## Blooms Taxonomy

-**Blooms Taxonomy of Cognitive Domains** is detailed categorization of learning goals.
-It is a hierarchy that stretches from basic to more complex activities.
-It contains three main categories:
+**Blooms Taxonomy** is a textbook technique on learning goals.
+Blooms Taxonomy categorizes learning goals into a hierarchy according to the *activities* participants perform.
+These activities range from basic to more complex activities over three levels:

 ![Blooms Taxonomy](../images/blooms_taxonomy.png)